 Abstract

-active accessibility Walking-specific and cycling-specific geographic accessibility measures and data applied within recently published literature are reviewed.
+Active travel is a key element to achieve robust and healthy urban transportation polycultures.
+As analysis of transportation needs in cities shifts from a focus on mobility to accessibility, the need to assess accessibility by cycling and walking has become increasingly pressing.
+The distinguishing features of these modes – lower speeds, shorter trips, potentially different purposes compared to motorized trips – means that the data inputs required for accessibility analysis are not necessarily the same as those used for the study of accessibility for motorized travel.
+The objective of this review is to assess the sources of data and data needs to implement active accessibility analysis.
+Walking-specific and cycling-specific geographic accessibility measures and data applied within recently published literature are reviewed.
 Walking and cycling accessibility measures are compared in terms of the types of metrics, the origins and destinations considered, geographic scales, and travel time or distance calculations.
-In comparing approaches for walking versus cycling, this report also highlights possible considerations, challenges, and questions future accessibility-based analysis.
+In comparing approaches for walking versus cycling, this report also highlights possible considerations, challenges, and questions that emerge when considering the future of active travel accessibility-based analysis.
+The discussion in this review is centered on the Canadian context but the lessons may be more broadly applicable to other national contexts.

 Introduction